 Board of the Weconomics Foundation:

-- Paul Bessems (chairmen)
+- Paul Bessems (chairman)

-- Leo Kemps (secretary and vice chairmen)
+- Leo Kemps (vice chairman)

 - Mary van Leeuwarden (treasurer)